Chart Color Schemes

 Roxburgh Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Eight projects identified by AreaSearch are likely to impact the area, significantly influencing its performance.
-Key projects include Roxburgh Park Pavilion Upgrade, Halcyon Highlands - Over 55s Community, Upfield Line Extension to Roxburgh Park and Craigieburn, Somerton Intermodal Terminal (Melbourne Intermodal Terminal).
-The following list details those most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 8 projects that are likely to impact the area.
+Notable projects include the Roxburgh Park Pavilion Upgrade, Halcyon Highlands - Over 55s Community, the Upfield Line Extension to Roxburgh Park and Craigieburn, and Somerton Intermodal Terminal (Melbourne Intermodal Terminal).
+The following list details those projects most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.